This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

 The pulley adjustment mechanism is designed so you can easily change the height setting with one hand.
 Considering how much you’ll be adjusting the pulley height, this is a nice feature to have.
 It makes every workout a little bit smoother and less tedious.
 The G6 and G9 have the same design.
 The G3 has a different mechanism designed for two-hand operation.

-The Monster G12’s standout feature is its selectorized weight stacks.
+The Force USA G12’s standout feature is its selectorized weight stacks.
 Only the G6 shares this feature.
 The G3 and G9 are both plate-loaded.

 No other feature will improve your workout efficiency more than selectorized weight stacks.
 The speed at which you can change the resistance is almost instant.
 You just move the pin to a different hole in the stack.
 Whereas, a plate-loaded machine can take 20+ seconds if you’re adding or removing a lot of weight.